flare-foundation/governance-proposals/FIP/FIP_16.md

 Additionally, a large volume of `FXRP` bridging transactions were introduced to support the agents and collateral pool expected from expansion.
 To fund support for this FAsset infrastructure a portion (10%) of redemption fee will also be redirected to the FIRE incentive pool, with the majority still being kept by the agent and participants in the collateral pool to reward their participation.

-Additionally `FXRP` will allow a "shortcut" version of minting with a destination tag.
+Additionally, `FXRP` will allow a "shortcut" version of minting with a destination tag.
 With this shortcut, the minter will be able to permanently acquire a specific destination tag on the XRPL and core vault address as the entrypoint to mint directly to their designated Flare `0x` address.
 The destination tags will be available for registration directly from the FAssets system for a fixed governance controlled fee and then transferred and modified by their owners.
 The registration fee will be denominated in `FLR` and will start at 1000 `FLR`.